Project Background

 • This is the first time I learned how a product can be built on top of another – in order to attract new customers.

-• While this became a challenge on the design process, however it helped me to think design and products in a more systemic manner.
+• While this became a challenge on the design process, it helped me to think design and products in a more systemic manner.